Q: ¬† ¬†When is the deadline to submit applications?¬†

 Q: ¬† ¬†Will writing a professor or chair of the department help?¬†

 A: ¬† ¬†No. In fact, it will likely delay things.
 Every inquiry that the professors or the chair receive is forwarded to the GR/UG Program Administrator.
 While writing a faculty member may be beneficial to find out what they are doing, it will have no impact on any decision making process.

 Q: ¬† ¬†Can I submit my application even if I haven't received my GRE score yet?¬†

 A: ¬† ¬†You may submit other application materials in advance, but your application will be on hold until your GRE scores are received. ¬†Only complete applications are reviewed by the faculty members.

 Q: ¬† ¬†It‚Äôs been more than 3 years since I took the GRE.
 Do I have to take it again?

 A: ¬† ¬†Yes.
-We require that the GRE test have been taken within the past three years.
+We require that the GRE test have been taken within the five years.

 Q: ¬† ¬†When I requested my test scores from ETS to be sent to Rice University, I didn't indicate the department (or indicated a different department).
 Can you find my scores?¬†

 A: ¬† ¬†As long as your scores are sent to Rice University (institution code: 6609), we can find your scores in our application database.
 You don't need to request your scores from ETS again.‚Ä®‚Ä®